Acerca de

 Hop on Home Rabbit Sanctuary is a not-for-profit, volunteer-run organization focused on rabbit education, care, and adoption.
 The organization was founded by Shelby Wimet-Himelrick, President and CEO.
 The idea for a rabbit sanctuary came to Shelby through her position as a rabbit leader for the county 4-H club, because people were coming to her constantly with rabbits that needed new homes.
 After rehoming several rabbits, she decided a sanctuary would be the solution.

-Hop on Home's adoption center is located in the Wilton Mall, though many of our rabbits are sheltered with foster homes.
+Hop on Home's adoption center is located in Glens Falls, NY. , though many of our rabbits are sheltered with foster homes.
 This network of foster families is critical for the day-to-day housing and care of our rabbits.
 At any given time, we have many rabbits that are available for adoption.
 An adoption coordinator will work to match a rabbit's personality with a home that's sure to be a perfect fit.

 Learn more about Hop on Home's origin from Shelby's story: